Belém sightseeing, Lisbon

 Catch no. 15 tram from Praca de Figueira or Praca do Comercio

 Ok.
-East and behind the Presidential Palace, the Tropical Garden (Jardim Tropical) is a pleasant place to rest and… breath.
+East, and behind the Presidential Palace, the Tropical Garden (Jardim Tropical) is a pleasant place to rest and… to breath.